securitytxt/security-txt/draft-foudil-securitytxt.md

 ## Motivation, Prior Work and Scope

-Many security researchers encounter situations where they are unable to report security vulnerabilities to organizations because there is no way indicated to contact the owner of a particular resource and no information available about the vulnerability disclosure practices of such owner.
+Many security researchers encounter situations where they are unable to report security vulnerabilities to organizations because there are no reporting channels to contact the owner of a particular resource and no information available about the vulnerability disclosure practices of such owner.